 24. Ip Man (HPI : 75.56)

-With an HPI of 75.56, Ip Man is ranked 24th among the most Famous Chinese People of all time.
+With an HPI of 75.56, Ip Man is ranked 24th among the most Famous People of China of all time.
 His biography is available in 49 different languages on Wikipedia.

 Ip Man, also known as Yip Man (1 October 1893 – 2 December 1972) was a Hong Kong-based Cantonese martial artist and a grandmaster of the martial art Wing Chun when he was 20.
 He had several students who later became martial arts masters in their own right, the most famous among them being Bruce Lee.